Sarbatore/RDR2-HashDatabase/README.md

 # Red Dead Redemption 2 - Hash Database

+For better data viewing, you can access the associated tool : https://rdr2.sarbatore.fr/

 This repository contains data directly extracted from Red Dead Redemption 2 using specific functions.
 It provides a mapping between the game's internal hashes and their human-readable equivalents.

 *Disclaimer: This project is not affiliated with Rockstar Games.*